Gentle Sleep Consulting & Overnight Sleep Support or Postpartum Doula Care

 The job of a postpartum doula varies from day to day.
 It also depends on if it is during the day or overnight care.

-During the day, I will focus on what’s happening with mom and baby in that moment.
-Does she need food, rest, her space clean and clear?
+During the day, I focus on what’s happening with mother and baby in that moment.
+Does mom need food, rest, her space clean and clear?
 Maybe she needs someone to listen to the story of her birth, or a walk in the sunshine?
 Or maybe her baby is having a hard time with breastfeeding or sleep.
-My job is to access the daily situation and take action based on mom's priorities.
+My job is to assess the daily situation and take action based on mom's priorities.
 Some things I will help with include but are not limited to:

 - helping the mother process her birth and postpartum experience

-- we will set reasonable goals and make reasonable accomplishments each day
+- set attainable goals and make reasonable accomplishments each day

 - go for walks

-- help make sure mom gets a nap & shower
+- help make sure mom gets a nap and shower

-- family laundry - clean, folded, put away
+- family laundry - cleaned, folded, and put away

 - keep kitchen clean and organized